Contact an Attorney

-Business law suits can be expensive, lengthy, and frustrating, but a party can obtain immense success by pursuing a winning strategy.
-If you are involved in a business law suit or hope to pursue a business law suit, your initial move should be to contact an attorney.
+Business lawsuits can be expensive, lengthy, and frustrating, but a party can obtain immense success by pursuing a winning strategy.
+If you are involved in a business lawsuit, your initial move should be to contact an attorney.
 A lawyer can assess the strength of the claims against you or the strength of the claims that you hope to bring.
-By contacting an attorney early, you may be able to seek quick dismissal of a flimsy suit against you or realize that the suit you hoped to bring is not worth the time and expense.
+By contacting an attorney early, they may be able to dismiss a flimsy suit against you or inform you if there are even grounds for a suit.
+Winning business lawsuits begins with an early headstart.

-Once a suit is pending, it is important to refrain from contacting the opposing party because that party can use anything you say or do against you.
-Communication with the opposing party can occur, but it should be done through attorneys.
+Once a suit is pending, it is important to refrain from contacting the opposing party.
+The party can use anything you say or do against you.
+You should only communicate with the opposing party through your attorney.

-When facing a business law suit, it is necessary to prepare for a possible adverse judgment.
+When facing a business lawsuit, it is necessary to prepare for a possible adverse judgment.
 Contact your insurance provider and determine if your insurance will provide coverage.
-Do not assume that insurance covers your suit as not all policies extend coverage to every business law suit.
-Fortunately, if the suit is covered, your insurer will generally defend the suit on your behalf, saving legal costs and insulating you from paying personal damages.
+Do not assume that insurance covers your suit as not all policies extend coverage to every business lawsuit.
+Fortunately, if insurance covers the suit, your insurer will generally defend the suit on your behalf, which will save you legal costs.

-To truly win a business law suit, a client must have a reasonable expectation of what constitutes winning.
-While most non-lawyers view winning a suit as obtaining a favorable jury verdict, success in a law suit does not always require a lengthy trial.
-In fact, trial is an expensive, lengthy, and frustrating process that is not advisable in all cases.
-A vast majority of business law suits result in settlements because a bad settlement is often better than a good trial.
-Thus, a client pursuing or defending against a business law suit should know that winning may not involve a favorable jury verdict but instead, a reasonable settlement between the parties.
+To truly win a business lawsuit, a client must have a reasonable expectation of what constitutes winning.
+While most non-lawyers view winning a suit as obtaining a favorable jury verdict, success in a lawsuit does not always require a lengthy trial.
+In fact, a trial is an expensive, lengthy, and frustrating process that is not advisable in all cases.
+A vast majority of business lawsuits result in settlements.
+A bad settlement is often better than a good trial.
+Thus, a client pursuing or defending against a business lawsuit should know that winning may not involve a favorable jury verdict but instead, a reasonable settlement between the parties.

-If you are involved in a business law suit and are seeking legal assistance, please contact us at (312) 223-1699 to speak with one of our experienced attorneys.
+If you are involved in a business law suit and are seeking legal assistance, please contact us at (312) 223-1699 or click here to speak with one of our experienced attorneys.